 Diversity - Women

 Chicago Booth is committed to offering access to a top-tier business education for both US and international women.
 While at Chicago Booth, women use the resources available to them to enhance and enrich their leadership and networking skills, creating lasting relationships.
 From your first contact with an admissions staff member or current student to connecting with Diversity Affairs to becoming part of Chicago Women in Business (CWiB) and continuing to engage with Booth through Chicago Booth Women's Network - you'll benefit from all that Chicago Booth offers to provide extensive support, networking, and fellowship opportunities for women.

 Chicago Booth hosts and participates in various admissions-related events designed to identify and encourage talented women to apply for admission to Chicago Booth.
-These events include the annual Forté Foundation's MBA Value Proposition Forum, Booth Live Diversity, the annual Booth Women Connect Conference, Women's Week, and undergraduate women in business conferences.
+These events include the annual Forté Foundation's MBA Value Proposition Forum, Booth Live Diversity, the annual Booth Women Connect Conference, Booth Women Connect Week, and undergraduate women in business conferences.

 CHICAGO BOOTH ORGANIZATIONS

 These student and alumni organizations at Chicago Booth are key partners in our efforts to meet the educational and career goals of women students.

 - Chicago Women in Business (CWiB) - Chicago Women in Business is one of the largest and most active student groups at Chicago Booth.
 CWiB's mission is to connect and provide support to all of the women at Chicago Booth through networking events, a luncheon speaker series, partnerships with other organizations, mentoring programs, and social events.
 CWiB creates a powerful forum at Chicago Booth where future female business leaders can learn from, share with, and inspire one another.
 CWiB is pleased to speak with prospective and newly-admitted students and always welcomes new members.